havertz2110/database-assignment-1/README.md

 - 1b.
 Write the script for the database ( In SQL ).

-- 2. Write code ( u can write in c++, python or java, they are requirements and i chose python because it is easier ) to create SQL files containing the commands to insert information from Excel sheets into corresponding tables in a database.
-Then, if you run the output file, it will fill the tables for you.
+- 2. Write coee ( c++, java or python are acceptable ) to create SQL files containing commands to insert informatikn from Excel sheets into corresponding tables in the database.
+Then, if you run the output files in MySQL server command, it will fill the tables foe you

-p/s: i will write more, i think so
+p/s: i will write more, i think sooo